Euro Summer Sale Summer Sale 20% OFF France & UK 20% OFF France & UK Send-OFF

 First month’s rent: $1,100 CAD

-While this isn’t exactly a cost for “moving” to the UK it is something that you should work into your budget because you will be expected to pay your first month’s rent before moving in.
-The reason it is important to work rent into your budget is that you likely won’t have a job at this point – or your first paycheque.
+Once you arrive, understanding living expenses in the UK on a working holiday is crucial.
+While this is not exactly a cost for “moving” to the UK it is something that you should work into your budget because you will be expected to pay your first month’s rent before moving in.
+The reason it is important to work rent into your budget is that you likely won’t have a job at this point – or your first paycheck.

 Security deposit: $700 CAD

-Cooking at home will save you lots of money when living in the UK.
+Cooking at home will save you lots of money while you’re on a UK working holiday for Canadians.

 Living expenses: $500 CAD